xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 {"result":"Hola\n\nThe translation of \"hi\" to Spanish is \"Hola\"."}
 ```

-You can also use Postman or any other tool to make a POST request to the function:
+You can also use Postman or any other tool to make a GET request to the function:

 ![Full-width image](/assets/img/blog/tutorials/firebase-genkit-ollama/postman.png){:.lead data-width="800" data-height="100"}
 Postman Request